michalmichalak997/SubsurfaceBreaks/README.md

 ## ad.
 2 Detecting faults for synthetic data.

-A Python script (Broken_terrains_training_testing_evaluating) is used to apply Support Vector Machine to the synthetic data set.
+A Python script (Broken_slopes_training_testing_evaluating) is used to apply Support Vector Machine to the synthetic data set.

 ![program2_documentation](https://github.com/michalmichalak997/MLgeom/assets/28152295/6276cee8-caaa-4c60-8c44-8480e2d6599b)

 The above screenshot presents the key step in the data preparation for supervised classification: the distances with neighbors are sorted (Angle_Max, Angle_Min, Angle_intermediate).
 This ensures that we eliminate randomness from the analysis, since the initial indices of the neighbors (first, second, third) correspond only to the counterclockwise order of the neighbors (https://graphics.stanford.edu/courses/cs368-04-spring/manuals/CGAL_Tutorial.pdf).

 ## ad.
-3 Detecting faults for real terrains with calculated attributes.
+3 Detecting faults for real slopes with calculated attributes.

-To finish the fault detection pipeline, the user must calculate terrain attributes for real data.
-The program from the first step cannot be used because it was intended to create synthetic terrains with labels.
+To finish the fault detection pipeline, the user must calculate slope attributes for real data.
+The program from the first step cannot be used because it was intended to create synthetic slopes with labels.
 And our objective is now to use the fine-tuned program from step 2 to predict fault-related triangles for real data based on geometric attributes (orientation of normal/dip vectors with neighborhood analysis).
-Please use the Broken_real_terrains code to calculate attributes for your real data.
+Please use the Broken_real_slopes code to calculate attributes for your real data.
 You will need to remove the first line "Index of the surface:0" from the "_output" file to proceed with the Python script.

 ## Software used.